I have a strong passion for cryptocurrency and investments. I have over 3 years worth of experience in it. I am not a financial advisor.

-First of all, it is the first currency that has no allegiance to any country so the currency can be used in any country without the fear of forex exchange fees.
+First, it is the first currency that has no allegiance to any country, so the currency can be used in any country without the fear of forex exchange fees.
 As long as the merchant accepts Bitcoin, you can rest assured that there will be no forex fees.

-Just imagine in the future, when we are traveling, there will no longer be a need to exchange our home currency to the other country’s currency.
+Just imagine in the future, when we are travelling, there will no longer be a need to exchange our home currency to the other country’s currency.

 In comparison, when you create a bank account, your name is tagged to that bank account.
 Any transaction in or out will be made known by the bank because it’s tagged to your name.

 Sure, there are no Forex fees, but there are still feels that has to be paid when a transaction is made.
 If you move funds in bulk from one bank to another, then Bitcoin is a great choice for you, as the fees for transferring large funds is considerably cheaper than when you move them through banks.